Just as Expedia list multiple hotels to choose from, the same thing is true of apartment listing websites.

 Bonus Tip: Finding Local Community Apartment Websites

-There’s usually local property management companies that operate multiple apartments in the same area and can similarly allow you review multiple apartments at once.
-This is why, in addition to checking out apartment listing websites, running a search for ‘Apartments in ____ Neighborhood’ is a good idea
+There are usually local property management companies that operate multiple apartments in the same area and can similarly let you review more than one apartment at a time.
+This is why, in addition to checking out apartment listing websites, running a search for ‘Apartments in ____ Neighborhood’ is a good idea.

 If you’re looking for the best apartment finder in the country, take a look at these lists and begin your search today.

 If you have a particular type of housing, you are looking for, you should consider checking out other websites as well.

 If you are looking for house to rent, it’s probably best to start with Zillow.com, Hotpads (as these focus more on single-family rentals) as opposed to the others mentioned here which focus generally more on apartment buildings.
 You might also try searching on Craiglist and Facebook Marketplace for single-family rentals (but on these two listing websites be careful of scams)